Qertal/portfolio/TodoApp/README.md

    ```

 3. Configure the database (default is MySQL):
+   - In tables.sql file you have queries to generate tables.
+   OR
    - Modify the `database.py` file if you wish to use a different database (e.g., SQLite).

 4. Run the application: